How to create a landing page that really converts?

 3. Visual or product demonstration

-4. Short list of advantages
+4. Short list of benefits

 5. Social proof